 Connecting Your Other DJ Software

-You can connect DJ.Studio to a range of other popular DJ apps.
-This lets you use your other libraries inside DJ.Studio.
+You can connect DJ.Studio to a range of other popular DJ apps like rekordbox, Serato, Traktor, Engine DJ and Virtual DJ.
+This lets you use your playlists that you created in your music library inside DJ.Studio.

 Find out how to connect your other DJ software using out specific guides: 3rd Party Integration Guides.